-TAs will carry out activities and programmes planned by the class teacher and the SENCo.
+TAs will carry out activities and programmes planned by the class teacher and the SENCos.
 They keep records of this work as requested.
 They support children in class or by withdrawing individuals and small groups.
 TAs attend relevant training in school or on courses, where appropriate, and are fully aware of the school's SEND and behaviour policies.

-14.6 LEARNING MENTOR
+14.6 LEARNING MENTORS AND NURTURE TEACHING ASSISTANT

-Pupils with SEND may be referred to the school Learning Mentor for support with issues of self-esteem, anger management, behaviour difficulties or social skills.
-The member of staff will work closely with the SENCo in the identification of needs and in planning support.
+Pupils with SEND may be referred to the school Learning Mentors or Nurture Teaching Assistant for support with issues of selfesteem, anger management, behaviour difficulties or social skills.
+These members of staff will work closely with the SENCos in the identification of needs and in planning support.
 They will set targets, monitor progress against these and provide feedback to teaching staff, the Senior Leadership Team, parents and any involved agencies.

-14.7 FAMILY LIAISON OFFICER (FLO)
+14.7 FAMILY LIAISON OFFICERS (FLO)/SENCO ASSISTANT

-When school or Parents/Carers believe that a pupil may have a specific SEND need, the SENCo may refer the Parents/Carers to the FLO to carry out an Early Help Assessment (EHA).
+When school or Parents/Carers believe that a pupil may have a specific SEND need, one of the SENCos may refer the Parents/Carers to the FLO/SENCo Assistant to carry out an Early Help Assessment (EHA).
 This is to enable the Peterborough pathway for some assessments to take place, for example for a neurodevelopmental assessment for ASD or ADHD.
-The FLO will work closely with Parents/Carers, Class Teacher and the SENCo in the identification of needs and in planning support.
-The FLO will complete the required pathways, monitor progress against the agreed steps and provide feedback to teaching staff, the Senior Leadership Team, parents and any involved agencies.
+The FLO/SENCo Assistant will work closely with Parents/Carers, Class Teacher and the SENCo in the identification of needs and in planning support.
+They will complete the required pathways, monitor progress against the agreed steps and provide feedback to teaching staff, the Senior Leadership Team, parents and any involved agencies.